NobelEapen/sql-practice/README.md

 There are two wildcards often used in conjunction with the NOT LIKE operator:
-**A percent sign %**- represents zero, one, or multiple characters **A underscore sign _**- represents a single character
+**A percent sign %**- represents zero, one, or multiple characters **A underscore sign _**- represents a single character The NOT BETWEEN operator is used in the WHERE clause to select rows where a value falls outside a specified inclusive range.
+The NOT BETWEEN operator can be used with numeric, text, or date values.
+The following SQL selects all customers with a CustomerID NOT between 10 and 60// SELECT * FROM Customers WHERE CustomerID NOT BETWEEN 10 AND 60;

 **GROUP BY**: Group rows based on one or more columns